YiLimath/YiLimath.github.io/_posts/2024-09-6-blog-post-3-Birational-BCHM.md

 ---
 title: 'Birational Geometry Reading Seminar: BCHM'
-date: 2025-01-17
+date: 2025-02-11
-permalink: /posts/2025/01/BCHM/
+permalink: /posts/2025/02/BCHM/
 tags:
   - Birational geometry
 ---

 This aim of this series of notes is to study the classical paper [BCHM](https://www.ams.org/journals/jams/2010-23-02/S0894-0347-09-00649-3/S0894-0347-09-00649-3.pdf) in details.
 We will try to finish the proof of the main theorem and summarize some interesting applications of BCHM.
-After that we will also summarize the known results after BCHM.
-One of the induction steps (say finite generation implies existence of pl flips）was already done in our previous note see [Existence of flips](https://yilimath.github.io/posts/2024/08/Existence-of-flips/).
+We will not strictly follow the structure of the original paper, instead we will divide the paper into several topics discussion, including: Existence of flip, existence of minimal model, termination problem, non-vanishing conjecture and finite generation problem.
+Note that one of the induction steps (say finite generation implies existence of pl flips）was already done in our previous note see [Existence of flips](https://yilimath.github.io/posts/2024/08/Existence-of-flips/).